Meet the celebrities competing on Dancing With The Stars 2021

 Dancing With The Stars 2021 cast: Full list of celebrities in new series

-The competition series will return on 20 September on the ABC network in the US, when 15 celebrities will be paired up with a professional dancer.
+The competition series returned on Monday (20 September) on ABC in the US, with 15 celebrities paired up with a professional dancer.

 Among this year’s participants are Mel C of the Spice Girls, former Bachelor Matt James, and Beverly Hills, 90210 star Brian Austin Green.